Tricentis/qTest.Integration.Pulse/README.md

 ## Getting Started

-For a BDD workflow, please review the [Pulse documentation](https://support.tricentis.com/community/manuals_detail.do?lang=en&version=On-Demand&module=Tricentis%20qTest%20On-Demand&url=resources/home.htm) for examples of how to set up a workflow and use Constants.
-Please bear in mind that the stock rules in the [Pulse v9.1 repository](https://github.com/QASymphony/PulseRules_v9.1) mentioned by the documentation are NOT compatible with the rules in this respository due to updated standards and nomenclatures.
+For a BDD workflow, please review the [Pulse documentation](https://documentation.tricentis.com/qtest/od/en/content/qtest_pulse/user_guides/qtest_pulse_9.1+_quick_start_guide.htm) for examples of how to set up a workflow and use Constants.
+Please bear in mind that the stock rules in the [Pulse v9.1 repository](https://github.com/QASymphony/PulseRules_v9.1) mentioned by the Pulse documentation are NOT compatible with the rules in this respository due to updated standards and nomenclatures.

 For a webinar that features a live demonstration of the above workflow, please go [here](https://www.tricentis.com/resources/improve-quality-in-devops-pipelines-with-agile-test-management/).